Ircama/construct-gallery/README.md

 python3 -m construct_gallery constr.py
 ```

-Paste the following bytes to the the central hex panel of *construct-gallery*:
+Paste the following bytes to the central hex panel of *construct-gallery*:

 ```
 14 00 0c
 ```

-You can use all available tools of *construct-gallery* to edit digits and test results.
+You can use all the available tools of *construct-gallery* to edit the digits and test the results.
 Notice the various plugins that enrich the functionalities of *construct-editor*.

-You can keep *construct-gallery* running while editing *constr.py*; paste for instance the following code replacing the previous one, then save:
+You can keep *construct-gallery* running while editing *constr.py* with your preferred editor or IDE; paste for instance the following code, replacing the previous one, then save:

 ```python
 from construct import *